How-to Identify Woven Chair Seats

 Each twisted strand varies a bit in diameter since this is a hand-twisted product, made with several cattail leaves or bulrush stems of different widths and lengths.
 This is a normal variation in all hand-woven rush seats.

-For those of you that can’t master the hand-twisted natural rush technique, pre-twisted natural rush is also available from the supply companies listed on the Cane and Basket Supplies Directory™ here on WickerWoman.com.
+For those of you who can’t master the hand-twisted natural rush technique, pre-twisted natural rush is also available from the supply companies listed on the Cane and Basket Supplies Directory™ here on WickerWoman.com.

-Pre-twisted rush is made from seagrass strands and sold as “reel rush” or “real rush,” packaged and sold in one or two-pound coils, 10-pound coil or 35-pound reels.
+Pre-twisted natural rush (PTNR) is made from seagrass strands and sold as “reel rush” or “real rush.”
+It is packaged and sold in one—or two-pound coils, 10-pound coils, or 35-pound reels.

 MAN-MADE PAPER FIBRE RUSH or PAPER WICKER